-Adina Kay-Gross is Kveller's special projects editor and one of Kveller’s contributing editors.
-She is also the Editorial Director at The Covenant Foundation and a Writing Consultant at Hebrew Union College-Jewish Institute for Religion.
+Adina Kay-Gross is one of Kveller’s contributing editors and the Editorial Director at The Covenant Foundation.
 Adina earned an MFA in nonfiction writing from Columbia University and has been published in a number of literary magazines as well as in Slate, Tablet, The Jewish Week and The Forward.
 She lives in the suburbs of New York with her husband Jonathan, her twin girls, and her dog, Pretzel.

 This article is part of our essay series, “Why Be Jewish?,” based off of “Why Be Jewish?”—a new book by the late Edgar M. Bronfman.
 Read the rest in the series here.

 Last night, my…husband Jon fished out the half-empty bottle of Gold’s horseradish from the fridge, left over from the seder.
 Before he spooned some onto his veggie burger, he stuck the glass bottle under my nose.
 “Smell this.
 What does it remind you of?”
 You know the answer.
 That smell is my childhood.
 It’s my mother’s kitchen,… >> Read More

 These days, parents expend lots of mental energy worrying about how much screen time is too much screen time.
 Are we softening our kids’ brains when we offer them an iPad so we can take a shower?…Is 22 minutes of “Paw Patrol” going to doom them to a life of illiteracy?
 Can we relax a little bit about our kids’ digital media diet?
 Enter Michael Levine, Founder and Executive Director of the Joan Ganz Cooney Center at Sesame Workshop.
 An independent research and innovation lab, the Cooney Center “focuses on… >> Read More